Macroscopicity of quantum mechanical superposition tests via hypothesis falsification: Macroscopicity via hypothesis falsification

 The Lindblad operators in second quantization,

 induce displacements in phase-space by means of the annihilation operator ${\sf c}_\alpha({\bf p})$ for momentum ${\bf p}$.
 They involve a sum over the different particle species $\alpha$ with mass $m_\alpha$, whose ratio over the electron mass $m_e$ effectively amplifies the strength of the modification for heavy particles, ensuring that macrorealism is restored \cite{Nimmrichter2013}.

+Roughly speaking, phase-space superpositions of a particle of mass $m_\alpha$ will decohere at the maximal amplified rate ($m_\alpha/m_e)^2/\tau_e$ if they extend over spatial distances greater than $\hbar/\sigma_q$ or momentum distances greater than $m_\alpha \hbar / m_e \sigma_s$.
 We take $g_\sigma$ to be Gaussian in the following.
-The modification \eqref{eq:MIMpointparticle} then reduces to the model of continuous spontaneous localization (CSL) \cite{Bassi2013} for fixed $\sigma_q$ and $\sigma_s=0$.
+The modification \eqref{eq:MIMpointparticle} then reduces to the model of CSL \cite{Bassi2013} for fixed $\sigma_q$ and $\sigma_s=0$.
 As explained in Ref.~\cite{Nimmrichter2013}, the bounds $\hbar/\sigma_q\gtrsim 10\,$fm and $\sigma_s\lesssim 20\,$pm ensure that the modification does not drive the system into the regime of relativistic quantum mechanics.
 In what follows, we will define the empirical measure of macroscopicity as the extent to which a quantum experiment rules out such classicalizing modifications.

 Since the modified evolution \eqref{eq:modvonneum} predicts deviations from standard quantum mechanics at some scale these modification theories are empirically falsifiable.
-Thus, any quantum experiment gathering measurement data $D$ can be considered as testing the hypothesis $H_{\tau_e^*}$: \begin{quote} \textit{Given a classicalizing modification \eqref{eq:MIMpointparticle} with parameters $\sigma$, the dynamics of the system state $\rho_t$ are determined by Eq.~\eqref{eq:modvonneum} with a modification time scale $ \tau_e \leq \tau_e^*$.} \end{quote} Note that greater values of $\tau_e$ imply weaker modifications.
+Thus, any quantum experiment gathering measurement data $d$ can be considered as testing the hypothesis $H_{\tau_e^*}$: \begin{quote} \textit{Given a classicalizing modification \eqref{eq:MIMpointparticle} with parameters $\sigma$, the dynamics of the system state $\rho_t$ are determined by Eq.~\eqref{eq:modvonneum} with a modification time scale $ \tau_e \leq \tau_e^*$.} \end{quote} Note that greater values of $\tau_e$ imply weaker modifications.

-The empirical data $D$ determine the Bayesian probability $P(H_{\tau_e^*} | D,\sigma, I)$ that $H_{\tau_e^*}$ is true, given the background information $I$.
+The empirical data $d$ determine the Bayesian probability $P(H_{\tau_e^*} | d,\sigma, I)$ that $H_{\tau_e^*}$ is true, given the background information $I$.
 The latter includes all knowledge required for describing the experiment, such as the Hamiltonian, environmental decoherence processes, and the measurement protocol.